foss42/apidash/INSTALLATION.md

 # Installation Instructions

 ## Windows
-Download the latest Windows Installer (64 bit) from here - [Link](https://github.com/foss42/api-dash/releases/download/v0.1.0/api_dash_windows_x64.exe)
+Download the latest Windows Installer (64 bit) from [here](https://github.com/foss42/api-dash/releases/latest)

 To install it, simply double click on the installer and follow the step by step installation wizard.

 ## MacOS

-Download the latest MacOS Installer (Universal - Intel and Apple Silicon) from here - [Link](https://github.com/foss42/api-dash/releases/download/v0.1.0/api_dash_macos.dmg)
+Download the latest MacOS Installer (Universal - Intel and Apple Silicon) from [here](https://github.com/foss42/api-dash/releases/latest)

 **As this app is distributed outside the App Store you have to follow the following instructions to setup and run it only for the first time.**